nodos-dev/docs/docs/development/plugins/index.md

 </details>

 Now you should be able to see your first node in the node graph.
 In examples above, we created a node that prints to **Log pane** only if the pin's value changes.
 So create an **Add** node and sets its input values.
-After you connect it to the Message pin, `onPinValueChanged()` will be called and it will print the value.
+After you connect it to the Message pin, `OnPinValueChanged()` will be called and it will print the value.
 Everytime you change the pin's value by changing output value of the connection, it'll be printed.